 What I take away is that lump sum payouts can be really evil, if you are not prepared for them.
 For most of us plebes, anything six figures and over is "a lot of money" and we are unprepared to deal with it.
 I had a number of these payouts in my life - small inheritances or sales of investment property.
-Many of them I squandered on paying off debts or buying boats or other stupid things.
+Many of them I squandered buying boats, cars, or other stupid things, rather than paying off debts and investing.
+Or if I did pay off debts with the windfall, I went right out and racked up new ones.
+Stupid!
 As I got older, I wised up.
-I paid off my mortgage and put money in the bank.
+I paid off my mortgage and put money in the bank, and stopped borrowing.

 I learned to live on less and realized that if I could live a comfortable middle-class lifestyle in America (which is the envy of the world) I would be a very lucky man.
 I didn't need luxury goods or luxury vacations - which are really only affordable by the very rich - but could get by very well on what I earned and saved on my own.
 And knowing that I was "well off" by means of my own hard work (and not some inheritance or lottery winnings) made it all so much better.

 The shackles of the 401(k) and the IRA seemed limiting at first.
 But as I look forward to the remaining years of my life, I realize that smarter people than myself designed these plans with my instincts and actions in mind.
 Preventing me from cashing it in too soon was a good move - as was preventing me from taking it all out in a lump sum.